Is 654 a Good Credit Score? Understanding Credit Scores and Their Impact

 Tips to Improve Your Credit Score

-- Diversify Your Credit Mix: If you have only credit cards, consider adding an installment loan to diversify your credit profile.
+• Spread Your Credit Mix: If you only have credit cards, you may want to add an installment loan to vary your credit profile.

 FAQs about Credit Scores